-Peeler Ranch has regenerative agriculture real estate interest in four states… Colorado, Texas, Arkansas and Kansas, entailing eight counties and covering around 106,700 acres of deeded land of which Julie and Justin Peeler have sole ownership of approximately 91,200 acres with additional leased acreage.
-As part of successful and profitable family partnerships with Julie’s family, the Peelers share interests in farming, extensive timber, oil & gas, grazing, wind, water rights and world-class wildlife recreation enterprises.
+Peeler Ranch has regenerative agriculture real estate interest in four states… Colorado, Texas, Arkansas and Kansas, entailing nine counties and covering around 108,000 acres of deeded land of which Julie and Justin Peeler have sole ownership of approximately 93,600 acres with additional leased acreage.
+As part of successful and profitable family partnerships with Julie’s family, the Peelers share interests in farming, extensive timber, oil & gas, grazing, wind, solar, water rights and world-class wildlife recreation enterprises.
 Most Peeler Ranch acreage is used for livestock grazing.
 Under average weather conditions, Peeler Ranches yearly have around 1,525,700 AUD’s (animal unit days) of forage for grazing.
 This enables Peeler Ranches to have forage to year-round graze approximately 4,180 cows/animal units.

 Bow & Arrow Ranch

-Far and beyond, the largest Peeler Ranch, it is now a contiguous combination of holistically managed ranches covering approximately 65,000 acres with pioneering, high density, very progressive, intensive grazing management.
+Far and beyond, the largest Peeler Ranch, it is now a holistically managed, contiguous combination (four different ranches) of beautiful, diverse range covering approximately 65,000 acres with pioneering, high density, very progressive, intensive grazing management.
 Elevations range from 6200’ on high mesas to 4900’ in the bottom of the Apishapa River Canyon.
 Wildlife include Rocky Mountain big horn sheep, elk, mule deer, pronghorn, mountain lion, Merriam turkey, bobcat, fox, burrowing owls, prairie dogs, eagles, scaled quail among other wildlife.

 The Apishapa River transects this ranch.
 Many springs originate on this ranch.